- BlackRock has been managing index portfolios since 1971

-- This fund provides low-cost exposure to over 500 Japanese companies
+- This fund provides low-cost exposure to large and medium-sized companies in Japan

 - It’s closely tracked the FTSE Japan Index since launch